Government Action Plan Tracker

 Welcome to the GAP Tracker, your window into the government’s progress toward stronger governance and accountability.
 This platform is designed to monitor the Sri Lankan Government’s Action plan of critical reforms called Priority Recommendations outlined in the 2023 IMF-led Governance Diagnostic Report.
 The tracker will enable and empower citizens and other stakeholders to oversee the government’s implementation of the action plan.

 The Government Action Plan, published in February 2024, was developed as a Structural Benchmark (SB) under the second review agreement of Sri Lanka’s Extended Fund Facility (EFF) with the IMF.
 It aims to address systemic corruption vulnerabilities in areas of public financial management, tax policies, public procurement, and financial oversight.
 While implementation of the action plan is the responsibility of the government, this tracker seeks to fill a critical gap by providing an oversight mechanism for its effective implementation.
+Following the change in administration in 2024, the new government has published an updated version of the Action Plan, which is now the version being tracked through this platform.
+This plan has several new commitments as well as new timelines for completion.

 Through this tracker, created by Transparency International Sri Lanka, you can follow recent updates, explore detailed progress on priority reforms, and see how effectively and meaningfully the government is closing governance gaps and corruption vulnerabilities that impact economic stability and social equity.